Sign-up for the latest Lookout news and threat research

 Kristina Balaam 30:30

 Yeah, I totally agree with that.
-And one thing I'll say, too, that I know was really helpful for me was reaching out to people that you might be interested in having as a mentor, most of the time, people are more than happy to help, especially because they likely remember what it was like having an interest in this industry and not necessarily knowing who to talk to, I would say that 99% of people you reach out to would be more than happy to give you some advice or their experience or even just tell you what their day to day work is like, and that can really help you kind of figure out what area of tech in general or in cybersecurity that you might be interested in.
+And one thing I'll say, too, that I know was really helpful for me was reaching out to people that you might be interested in having as a mentor.
+Most of the time, people are more than happy to help, especially because they likely remember what it was like having an interest in this industry and not necessarily knowing who to talk to.
+I would say that 99% of people you reach out to would be more than happy to give you some advice, or their experience, or even just tell you what their day to day work is like.
+And that can really help you kind of figure out what area of tech in general or in cybersecurity that you might be interested in.

 Victoria Mosby 31:05

 No, you're completely right.
 I think that's part of the reason.
 Well, I mean, look at me, I got here because I kept in touch with Tim and he has been a great mentor and just, you know, a good sounding board for different things that I was looking into at the time.
-So I completely agree with you on
+So I completely agree with you on that.

 Kristina Balaam 31:21